reg-viz/reg-suit/README.md

 $ reg-suit run
 ```

+If you want more details, [this sample repository](https://github.com/reg-viz/reg-puppeteer-demo) may help you.

 ## Plugins
 reg-suit has it's own plugin system.
 Plugins integrate various functions and services into your project.